What is Universal Credit?

-You can also make a claim for Council Tax Reduction Scheme by visiting the Worcestershire Hub in Kidderminster.
+You can also make a claim for Council Tax Reduction scheme by contacting or visiting the Hub.

 Claiming Universal Credit

 Whether you can claim Universal Credit will depend on where you live and your personal circumstances.
-You need to claim through Gov.uk.
+Find out if you're eligible to claim on GOV.UK.